Attorneys For People Harmed By Medical Negligence

-There is a very short statute of limitations for medical negligence cases which, in most cases, does not exceed two years unless extended or some other exception is deemed applicable.
-We encourage immediate review of your claim to provide sufficient time to examine the matter in fine detail alongside our reviewing nurses, physicians, and attorneys.
+There is a very short statute of limitations for medical negligence cases.
+Generally, the time limit for filing is two years, unless an extension or some other exception is deemed acceptable by the court.
+We encourage you to seek an immediate review of your claim so there is sufficient time to examine the matter in fine detail alongside our reviewing nurses, physicians and attorneys.

 As with other negligence cases, these elements must be proven by the greater weight of the evidence (meaning evidence that is more convincing compared to the other side’s evidence).
 “More convincing” means that a judge or jury needs to be convinced by 51 percent that the plaintiff’s evidence is more persuasive.